 - 17. Legal rules in the country where the works is to be constructed may prohibit the import of certain equipment and materials.
 In addition, legal rules in the contractor's country, or another country from which equipment and materials are to be exported, may prohibit the export of certain equipment and materials.
 The parties should take those rules into account when drawing up the works contract, since violating them may render the contract invalid.
-If import and export are permitted only upon the obtaining of licences, it is advisable for the contract to obligate the purchaser to obtain any import licences and the contractor to obtain any export licences which are required by law at the time the contract is entered into, or which may become required by law after the contract has been entered into. - 18.
-The contract might also provide that its entry into force depends upon the granting of all import and export licences which are required at the time the contract is entered into (see chapter III, "Procedure for concluding contract").
+If import and export are permitted only upon the obtaining of licences, it is advisable for the contract to obligate the purchaser to obtain any import licences and the contract to obtain any export licences which are required by law at the time the contract is entered into, or which may become required by law after the contract has been entered into.
+In addition, the contract may obligate each party to co-operate with the other in obtaining such licences.
+The party who is to obtain the licences may be obligated by the contract to notify the other party in time of the steps taken towards obtaining them and the results achieved. - The contract might provide that its entry into force depends upon the granting of all import and export licences which are required at the time the contract is entered into (see chapter III, "Selection of contractor and conclusion of contract", paragraph 50).
 In some cases, however, licences required for the import or export of certain equipment or materials may not be obtainable before the start of construction.
 For example, applicable regulations might enable an application for a licence to be acted upon only a short time before the proposed date of export or import, which may be some time after the start of construction.
-In such cases, it would not be practical to condition the entry into force of the contract upon the granting of those licenses, but the contract might provide for the consequences of a failure to obtain the licences by the parties obligated to obtain them (see, e.g. chapter XXI, "Exemption clauses").
-For example, it might provide that, if the party who is obligated to obtain a licence does not do so within a specified period of time after the contract is entered into, the other party may terminate the contract (see chapter XXV, "Termination of contract").
+In such cases, it would not be possible to condition the entry into force of the contract upon the granting of those licences, but the contract might provide for the consequences of a failure to obtain a licence by the party obligated to obtain it.
+It might also provide that, if the party who is obligated to obtain a licence does not do so within a specified period of time after the contract is entered into, the other party may suspend his performance or terminate the contract (see chapter XXIV, "Suspension of construction" and chapter XXV, "Termination of contract").
 Such consequences might also be provided for a failure to obtain a licence which becomes legally required after the contract has been entered into.